victor-navarro/victor-navarro.github.io/_posts/2024-01-26-animation-super-simple.md

 description: poor-man's manim
 ---

 Not long ago I gave a talk about time extensions for HeiDI.
-As we expand the model to account for quantities (expectations and behaviour) across time, it is hard to get some points across with a "fully-revealed" function.
+As we expand the model to account for quantities (expectations and behavior) across time, it is hard to get some points across with a "fully-revealed" function.
 Animation not only looks cool, but it also helps in driving some points.

 The `gganimate` package makes (some kinds of) animation fairly trivial.
 Here's some R code that generates the following gif.

 <center><img src="/assets/gif/everything_rs.gif" width="50%"></center><br>

-There's a lot of boilerplate code that generates the data for the plot (it is a full on model after all), but the critical function is `transition_reveal()`, which will create an animation based on your x-axis variable.
+There's a lot of boilerplate code that generates the data for the plot (it is a full-on model after all), but the critical function is `transition_reveal()`, which will create an animation based on your x-axis variable.
 It's also really smart.
 Even though there is a `geom_point()` layer in the non-animated plot, it does not draw every single point in the animation.

 ```R
 require(tidyverse)